From harmonics to frequencies

 Then, to convey them better, the compositions had to be written down.

-As composers continued to draw inspiration from their elders, the beauty and complexity of compositions sometimes developed to the point of eclipsing the natural beauty of the notes themselves.
+As composers continued to draw inspiration from their elders, the beauty and complexity of compositions sometimes developed to the point of eclipsing the simple natural beauty of the notes themselves.

 Little by little, music moved from the street (troubadours) to chamber music, salon music, concert music... music for the elite.
 From an innocent, improvised music from the heart, music slowly evolved to a music of the learned composers and performers.